ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 ## Using Dependency Injection with Express.js in Node.js

-  Using D.I. in express.js is the final piece of the puzzle for this architecture.
+  Using D.I. in express.js is the final piece of the puzzle for this node.js project architecture.

   **Routing layer**
   ```javascript